matzar/time-to-seconds/README.md

 ## Usage

-Pass time in a string format as:
+Pass time in a string format as, e.g.:

 - `"h:m:s"`
 - `"m:s"`